JokingChicken/AudioSwitcher_v1/README.md

 JokingChicken:

+	Added:
-I changed the functionality so that the hotkeys are able to be toggable between two states
+	- I changed the functionality so that the hotkeys are able to be toggable between two devices

-and ensured to only make one instance of the program
+	- ensured to only make one instance of the program on startup
+	- add setting to play sound when default device changes

+	TODO:
+	- make hotkey menu show toggle device
+	- make sound on device change configurable